liammcinroy/MetaTemplateNeuralNet/README.md

 Basic batch normalization layer.
 Gamma and beta are in `weights` and `biases`.

-If using, then batch learning and the respective overloads must be used.
+<b>If using, then batch learning and the respective overloads must be used.</b>

 ###InputLayer<size_t index, size_t features, size_t rows, size_t cols>
 =====================================